The application period for 2018 grants is now closed.

 - Numbering of all pages

-Take Note of UC San Diego’s IRB Policy - UCSD Institution Review Board (IRB) approval must be secured by April 1, in order to receive funds on that date.
+Take Note of UC San Diego’s IRB Policy - UC San Diego Institution Review Board (IRB) approval must be secured by April 1, in order to receive funds on that date.
 As all funds must be spent by March 31 of the following year and cannot be extended.
 The requirement of IRB and NCATS approval prior to start-up and the inability to carry funds over are why applicants are strongly advised to submit an IRB application at the same time their pilot proposal is submitted to ACTRI.

 Take Note of UC San Diego’s Conflict of Interest Policy - Before UC San Diego can issue a sub-award or subcontract to a community agency partner, compliance with PHS Financial Conflict of Interest (FCOI) requirements must be demonstrated.
 If a community agency receives funds, it will be required to either certify that it has its own PHS FCOI compliant policy or that it follows the UC San Diego HS FCOI policy by meeting all of our requirements.
 This can be demonstrated by submitting the FCOI Sub-recipient Commitment Form to the Business Contracts Office and COI Office.
 Feel free to contact the UC San Diego Conflict of Interest Office for detailed information.